 Green Templeton College is committed to working collectively for a sustainable future.
 We recognise that the actions and choices of our community have a huge impact on the college’s environmental footprint, with around 250 students living in our accommodation and many more coming to dine and use the facilities.
 We are committed to working sustainably and embedding sustainable thinking through education.

-Green Templeton recently won not a bronze, not a silver, BUT a GOLD award in the sector wide Green Impact Awards.
-Staff, Students & Fellows have all contributed to the college achieving this award, so a huge thanks.
+Green Templeton is proud to say that we won a GOLD award in the 2020 NUS Green Impact Awards, the first year we had submitted an application.
+Staff, students and fellows all contributed to the college achieving this award.
 Green Impact is about changing behaviours and making physical improvements to improve our sustainable practises in and around our buildings and college life in general.

 - Improved domestic handbook recycling information